prathakpr/VanRakshak/README.md

 No use of any game engine, made with core C++ with OpenGL powered SFML Graphic library.
 IDE used -> Microsoft Visual Studio

-I made this game just for sharpen my coding skills and get a better grip into my game devlopment concepts with opensource graphic library such as OpenGL and SFML.
+I created this game with the help of the book "Beginning C++ Game Programming."
+It helped me sharpen my coding skills and gain a better understanding of game development concepts.
+Additionally, I utilized open-source graphic libraries like OpenGL and SFML to enhance the game.

+Vanrakshak game is a sasticopy or a remake of Timber game.
 ScreenShot of the game :

 <img align="left" alt="Coding" width="1000" src="https://github.com/prathakpr/VanRakshak/blob/master/Screenshot%20(241).png">